 Our favorite feature was the goals feature which allows you to set certain milestones and work towards them, making workouts more challenging and fun but we also loved the app connectivity, which allows you to export workout data to MyFitnessPal or Nautilus connect, the brands own tracker.

-Although there wasn’t much we were unhappy with if we had to pick one thing to change it would be the heart rate and pulse monitor, as, like most bikes, it is built into the handlebars.
-Being able to use with a chest strap would be a nice bonus, it is by no means a deal-breaker, as you are still getting a very strong bike, it would just take this bike to the next level.
+Although there wasn’t much we were unhappy with if we had to pick one thing to change it would be the heart rate and pulse monitor, as, like most recumbent bikes, it is built into the handlebars.
+Being able to use with a chest strap would be a nice bonus, it is by no means a deal-breaker, as you are still getting a very strong exercise bike, it would just take this bike to the next level.
+It is our pick for the best Recumbent bike on this list.

-The MaxKare recumbent bike is one of the best recumbent bikes out there and is a great piece of exercise equipment that can offer a gym-style lower-body workout from the comfort of your own home.
+The MaxKare recumbent bike would be our second best recumbent bike out there and is a great piece of exercise equipment that can offer a gym-style lower-body workout from the comfort of your own home.

 There are 8 levels of magnetic resistance, providing you with challenging intensities to improve your fitness and as the resistance is magnetic you will also be able to enjoy whisper quiet workouts without disturbing others nearby.